 If you purchase shares of the Fund through a broker-dealer or other financial intermediary (such as a bank), the Fund and its related companies may pay the intermediary for the sale of Fund shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Fund over another investment.
 Ask your salesperson or visit your financial intermediary's website for more information.

-The investment objective of the AXS Merger Fund (the "Fund") is to seek to achieve positive risk-adjusted returns with less volatility than in the equity markets.
+The investment objectives of the AXS Tactical Income Fund (the "Fund") is to seek to generate income, with capital preservation as a secondary objective.